 We have continually assessed our program in order to maintain our edge over like programs nationally.
-Therefore, we have developed several new courses, aligned the numbering of courses, and cleaned up some administrative issues regarding cross-listing of courses and proper course titles to more accurately reflect the course substance.
+Therefore, we have developed several new courses, deleted several outdated courses, deleted the Public Administration minor, aligned the numbering of courses, and cleaned up some administrative issues regarding cross-listing of courses and proper course titles to more accurately reflect the course substance.